Parthkhandelwal0/JotPsych-SWE-Coding-Challenge-Submission/notes.md

 2. Error handling in some components needs improvement
 3. The mock transcription service doesn't actually transcribe the audio
 4. The frontend doesn't handle all possible error states from the backend
+5. After login the logout seens to give an error sometimes but with register works perfectly

 This documentation provides a comprehensive overview of the current state of the project, including implemented features, code structure, API endpoints, frontend components, scaling considerations, and suggestions for future improvements.
 It serves as a solid foundation for further development and can be easily updated as the project evolves.